CS2103JAN2017-W09-B4/addressbook-level4/docs/UserGuide.md

 4. Double-click on the file to start the application.
 The GUI should appear in a few seconds.<br>
 > <img src="images/startup.png" width="600">

 5. Get started by adding your first task that you have in mind!
-Refer to **3.
-Features** for further instructions.<br>
+Refer to [3.2](#32-adding-a-task-add) for further instructions on how to add a task.<br>

 ## 3. Features